Applicant’s Guide to the CanExport Program

 - Expenses for more than two employees or owners working for the Canadian company, per activity or per trip;

 - Expenses for employees working outside of Canada;

-- Travel expenses and per diem for individuals who are not either the owners or direct employees of the Canadian SME applying for a contribution, such as consultants, sales representatives, partners, clients, etc.;
+- Travel expenses and per diem for individuals who are not the owners or direct employees of the applicant, such as consultants, sales representatives, partners, clients, etc.;

 - Expenses related to the use of a personal vehicle (employee, owner or company vehicle);

 - Product/ service development expenses;

 - Applicant's ongoing core activities;

 - Preparation of a business plan, marketing plan, public relations plan or documentation needed to present a CanExport application;